-Following the reinstatement of the cottage and the extension into the attached barn to form a new residential dwelling, additional permissions were granted at this site (ref: 4/21/2556/0F1 & 4/23/2003/0L1) for the installation of a domestic heating oil tank, bike store and screen hedge and fence.
-This application was required as permitted development rights were removed from the property under the original planning permission.
+Following the reinstatement of the cottage and the extension into the attached barn to form a new residential dwelling, additional permissions were granted at this site (ref: 4/21/2556/0F1

+& 4/23/2003/0L1) for the installation of a domestic heating oil tank, bike store and screen hedge and fence.
+This application was required as permitted development rights were removed from the property under the original permissions at this site.